mmanzari/data_parser/README.md

 # data_parser
-This is part of a workflow that attempts to take raw input data (like in the JSON) format, and parse it into a form that is readable by the Spotfire visualization software.
+This is part of a workflow that attempts to take raw JSON data and parse it into a format readable by the Spotfire visualization software.